chromaui/chromatic-docs/interactions.md

 Interaction testing enables you to emulate how a component responds to user interaction.
 You can test how a component behaves when a user clicks a button, hovers over an element, or types into a form via the [`play`](https://storybook.js.org/docs/react/writing-stories/play-function) function.

-## How interaction tests work in Chromatic
+## How to write interaction tests

-Enable interaction testing by adding a `play` function to your component's story.
-For example, if you were working with a form and you want to validate it you can write the following story:
+Add a `play` function to your component's story to set up interaction testing.
+For example, if you were working with a form and you want to validate it, you can write the following story:

 ```js
 // LoginForm.stories.js|jsx